 But agency sure does.
-It makes sense, since feelings of helplessness and hopelessness are classic symptoms of depression, that feeling in control would be good for mental health.
-Adler did a longitudinal study of 47 adults undergoing therapy, having them write personal narratives and complete mental health assessments over the course of 12 therapy sessions.
-What he found was not only that themes of agency in participants’ stories increased over time, and that mental health increased, and that the two were related, but that increased agency actually appeared in stories before people’s mental health improved.
+It makes sense, because feelings of helplessness and hopelessness are classic symptoms of depression, that feeling in control would be good for mental health.
+Adler did a longitudinal study of 47 adults undergoing therapy, having them write personal narratives and complete mental-health assessments over the course of 12 therapy sessions.
+What he found was not only that themes of agency in participants’ stories increased over time and that mental health increased, and that the two were related, but that increased agency actually appeared in stories before people’s mental health improved.

 “It’s sort of like people put out a new version of themselves and lived their way into it,” Adler says.

 (There’s something about the narrative form, specifically—while expressing thoughts and feelings about negative events seems to help people’s well-being, one study found that writing them in a narrative form helped more than just listing them.)

 But, he continues, “I’m not like Mr. Agency, agency at all costs.
 I don’t believe that.
 If you have Stage 4 cancer, agency may be good for you, but is it a rational choice?
 And I do think [redemption] is good in the long term, but in the throes of really struggling with illness, I don’t know that it actually helps people.”